First Glasgow: Depots

 In May 2013, the Cumbernauld depot closed with staff, buses and services transferred to Larkfield, Parkhead and Blantyre depots.

 The Larkfield depot in Glasgow's Govanhill closed on 18 October 2014, with all staff, buses and services moving to a new purpose-built facility on the site of the former Gushetfaulds railfreight terminal on nearby Cathcart Road.
 The new depot and head office, known as Caledonia Depot, opened on 14 October 2014.
 It was officially opened by First Minister of Scotland Nicola Sturgeon on 12 December that year.

 In January 2016, the Parkhead depot closed after 93 years of operation, and services and drivers transferred to the new Caledonia Depot on Cathcart Road.

 Fares

-First Glasgow operates an 'exact fare' payment policy which was also used by predecessors Trans Clyde and Strathclyde Buses.
+First Glasgow operates an "exact fare" payment policy which was also used by predecessors Trans Clyde and Strathclyde Buses.
 In 2022, First Glasgow introduced a contactless card payment system known as Tap On Tap Off which is compatible with Apple Pay, Google Pay and Samsung Pay as well as contactless payment cards.
-Customers can also buy various tickets such as 5 single journeys, 10 single journeys, day, weekly, monthly and 10-week passes through First's official app..
+Customers can also buy various tickets such as 5 single journeys, 10 single journeys, day, weekly, monthly through First's official app.

 First Glasgow is also a partner in Glasgow Tripper, an unlimited day pass which can also be used on McGill's, Stagecoach within the Glasgow area, Glasgow Citybus and Whitelaw's.